Aitslab/Covid19/README.md

 }
 ```

-and Please cite this Easyner paper if you use pipeline for dictionary-based NER.
+and Please cite the following article if you use pipeline for dictionary-based NER.

 ```bibtex
 @article{ahmed2023easyner,